aboveproperty/ci-cd-demo/README.md

 Find some related information, usage & CI examples in [jgitver-maven-plugin wiki](https://github.com/jgitver/jgitver-maven-plugin/wiki).

-This is a line of text to use for forcing more builds.
+This is a line of text to use for forcing even more builds.